avivasolutionsnl/Pensum-extractor/README.md

 ```
 > npm run extract -- --configuration <configuration.json> --data ga-custom
 ```

-Other options are provided using a configuration file.

 ### Google Analytics
 Google Analytics authentication settings can be set in the configuration file, for example: